V4Fire/Client/src/core/object/README.md

 # core/object

-This module provides a bunch of helper functions for working with an object.
+This module provides a bunch of helper functions to work with an object.